 Lastly, the Random Forest (RF) approach to classification offers considerable differences between both the LR and SVM models.
 The RF is a decision tree based model that does not require linear relationships in the data.
 Additionally, since the model is a combination of decision trees, it is suitable for our problem since binary “decisions” are made based on the thresholds computed in each respective branch in the tree.

+MY PREVIOUS SPARSE COMMENTARY STANDS.
+THIS IS POORLY ORGANIZED AND WRITTEN.
+IT IS NOT MOTIVATED OR OTHERWISE TELEGRAPHED TO THE READER.
+WHAT’S THE BIG PICTURE?
+WHY ARE YOU DOING THIS?
+WHAT ARE YOU DOING?
 We will be testing various classification methods in an attempt to make predictions about the likelihood of NBA success.
 The goal is to maximize predictions from two different classification tasks.
 The first task aims to classify whether an NBA player will have success based on the following factors: 1) biometric data, 2) age prior to first year of NBA experience, and 3) draft order.
 For our second classification task, we will surmise that by incorporating college statistics and quality of college – the latter which will based on the final Ratings Percentage Index (RPI) ranking from the player’s final college season, that our predictive metrics will improve.

 To determine the optimal model for our classification exercises, the quality of each model will be based on the following statistical measures: